Master's Thesis (Open Access)

 Decoration composition was observed using in situ observational surveys and decoration preference was determined by laboratory decoration choice experiments.
 For observational surveys, SCUBA divers searched for crabs at three sites, Breakwater and McAbee in Monterey Bay, and Stillwater in Carmel Bay.
 Photographs were taken of crabs found in each site to obtain carapace decoration composition, which was compared to benthic viii habitat assemblages measured through Random Point Contact.
 Three categorical groups— sessile invertebrates, articulated coralline algae, and fleshy algae—containing particular decorative species were given to crabs (n=27) in tanks for decoration choice experiments.
 Crabs were monitored for a week, and photographs of decoration were taken once every hour for the first eight hours and then once a day for the next week.
 For observational surveys, crabs and habitats were significantly different at all sites, and juveniles, females, and males decorated significantly differently from each other, but this depended on the site.
 While juveniles chose sessile invertebrates as decoration cover, males used fleshy algae, and females used both invertebrates and algae.
 Additionally, while males decorated the least, juveniles had the highest amount of decoration cover.
 Preference experiments showed the same trends with what items juveniles, females, and males chose to decorate themselves.
 However, while juveniles had significantly different decoration assemblages than adults, males and females were not different.
 These results indicate that while camouflage may be the main strategy used by L. crispatus, other factors may also be driving the behavior and differences seen between crabs and habitats, as well as between juveniles and adults.
 Such factors may include passive decoration—by invertebrate larvae or algal sporophytes onto limited bare space that happens to be a crab’s carapace, or an increase in decoration due to a flexible antipredatory response.
 Additionally, more natural history, such as home range and migratory patterns, preferred diet, and potential pressure from predators, is necessary to better understand decorating behavior in L. crispatus.
 In conclusion, this study determined that crabs are selecting decorative items non-randomly and different items are chosen by juveniles, females, and males.

 Drake, Catherine Anne, "Decorating Behavior and Decoration Preference in the Masking Crab, Loxorhynchus Crispatus" (2016).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 74.